 The large layout would mean a family of 4 could have quite a bit of bedroom space, and the built-in awning means there's a lot of practical living and storage space too.

-it’s fast and straightforward tent to pitch
+Most importantly, it's a fast and straightforward tent to pitch.